Financial Aid & Resources

 • Net Price: The total cost of attendance minus all grants and scholarships.
 Grants and scholarships are free money that does not have to be paid back.

-• Student Aid Index (SAI): The Student Aid Index (SAI) is an eligibility index number that a college’s financial aid office uses to determine how much federal student aid students would receive if they attend the school.
+• Student Aid Index (SAI): The Student Aid Index (SAI) is an eligibility index number that a college’s financial aid office uses to determine how much federal student aid students would receive if they attend their school.
 This number results from the information the student provided on their FAFSA form.

 • Need-based aid: Need-based aid includes scholarships and grants, work study, and subsidized loans that students may receive to help pay for college.
 Need-based aid is awarded based on a family’s financial need.

-• FAFSA: The Free Application for Federal Student Aid (FAFSA) is an application that must be completed annually by students in order to receive need-based financial aid.
+• FAFSA: The Free Application for Federal Student Aid (FAFSA) is an application that must be completed annually by students to receive need-based financial aid.
 Almost every college uses FAFSA information to calculate the student’s eligibility for need-based aid.

 • CSS Profile: An additional application for financial aid required by approximately 175 colleges and universities for students applying for financial aid.
 These colleges and universities will require both the FAFSA and the CSS Profile in order to determine the amount of financial aid a student qualifies for.